ibralyousef/ibralyousef.github.io/_posts/2024-09-28-computational-phys.md

 date: 2024-09-28 05:00:00 +0300
 math: true
 image:
-  path: /Files/Pics/mediocre.jpg
+  path: /Files/Pics/MvsP.png
-  alt: Mediocres, Everywhere
+  alt: Mathematica vs. Python
 categories: [Physics, Computational Physics]
 ---
 ## This is a guide into learning computational skills, and a guide into my Mathematica and Python codes.